Liu 2023 - Meaning Representations from Trajectories

 Another issue with the original workaround is that of latency.
 Even with a fixed trajectory set, we need to compute at inference time, which is costly even for small number of trajectories.
 One way to deal with this issue is to have a hybrid setup:

-• On the query side, during inference, we use the same encoder model to embed the query and compute similarity against the n prospective queries.
-The similarity scores form a representation of size n for the query.
+side, during inference, we use the same encoder model to embed the query and compute similarity against then

 In contrast to standard embedding vectors where each position encodes an unknown quality, these representation vectors have clear semantic meaning in each position (indicating the strength of relation to a particular prospective query).
 This setup also allows us to trade-off precision against recall by tweaking the sparsity of the representation vectors using score thresholding or top-k thresholding on either (or both) the query and document side.